RPT-

 By David Ljunggren

-CINCINNATI, Ohio, June 29 In the baking Ohio heat Canada's trade minister is trying to save NAFTA, one encounter at a time.
+CINCINNATI, Ohio, June 29 (Reuters) - In the baking Ohio heat Canada's trade minister is trying to save NAFTA, one encounter at a time.

 Francois-Philippe Champagne is in Cincinnati for a meeting-packed June day as part of a concerted Canadian outreach campaign ahead of talks to renegotiate the North American Free Trade Agreement.